pyepics/pyepics/doc/ca.rst

     * `units`:  string for PV units
     * `severity`: PV severity
     * `timestamp`: timestamp from CA server.
+    * `seconds`: integer seconds of timestamp from CA server.
+    * `nanoseconds`: integer nanoseconds of timestamp from CA server.

 Note that a the user-supplied callback will be run *inside* a CA function, and cannot reliably make any other CA calls.
 It is helpful to think "this